hzkincony/KC868-H8B-Controller-Sensors-Delphi-Demo/README.md

 ## Configuration
 To run this demo program, you need to follow these steps:

-1. <p>The IP address of the LAN is assigned using the DHCP server.
+1. <p>The IP address of the LAN (Ethernet) is assigned using the DHCP server.
 Server installation instructions are within this project.<br>
 Setting up the `KC868-H8B` is also within the project.
 When setting up the `KC868-H8B`, the device must be configured as a `TCP/IP` server.
 </p>

 These configurations, with additional instructions, are in the folder named `DHCP server`.

-2. Connect a relay device with a computer in `LAN` mode.
+2. Connect a relay device with a computer in `LAN (Ethernet)` mode.

 3. Configure the `config.txt` file where the `.exe` file is.<br>
 Note that in my case, we have the following parameters: